danrice92/blocmetrics/README.md

 	    request.send(JSON.stringify(event));
 	};

 You can check out more about Blocmetrics, the rest of my portfolio, my blog, and my experience at Bloc at my [website](http://danrice.me).
+Blocmetrics itself is live through [Heroku](http://dan-rice-blocmetrics.herokuapp.com).

 Made with my mentor at [Bloc](http://bloc.io).